kaisenlinux/manpages-dev/category/Ethernet/ethtool.md

                   ah6     IPSEC AH over IPv6
                   esp6    IPSEC ESP over IPv6

-           For  all  fields  that allow both a value and a mask to be specified, the mask may be specified immediately after the value using the m keyword, or sepa‐ rately using the field name keyword with -mask appended, e.g. src-mask.
+           For all fields that allow both a value and a mask to be specified, the mask may be specified immediately after the value using the m keyword, or separately  using  the  field  name keyword with -mask appended, e.g. src-mask.

            src xx:yy:zz:aa:bb:cc [m xx:yy:zz:aa:bb:cc]
                   Includes the source MAC address, specified as 6 bytes in hexadecimal separated by colons, along with an optional mask.
 Valid only for flow-type ether.

            dst xx:yy:zz:aa:bb:cc [m xx:yy:zz:aa:bb:cc]
                   Includes the destination MAC address, specified as 6 bytes in hexadecimal separated by colons, along with an optional mask.
-Valid only for flow- type ether.
+Valid only for flow-type ether.

            proto N [m N]
                   Includes the Ethernet protocol number (ethertype) and an optional mask.
 Valid only for flow-type ether.